-Launch a sweeping, all-out attack.
-The Axis forces have no way out; Tunis may remain in their hands but we control the sea behind.
-Hitler’s decision to reinforce them was absolutely foolish.
-When all this is finished we may wind up with a bigger bag than the Russians got from Stalingrad.
-But don’t let the near-certainty of strategic victory blind you to the tactical difficulties that lie ahead.
-The Axis forces remain formidable.
-They have performed brilliantly throughout and their morale remains high.
-And we know now that they are armed with latest and best German armor: Tigers ahead!
+AFHQ calls for a sweeping, all-out attack.
+The Axis forces have no way out; Tunis may remain in their hands, but we control the sea behind them.
+Hitler’s decision to reinforce them was foolish.
+When all this is finished, we may wind up with a bigger bag than the Russians got from Stalingrad, sir!

+AFHQ cautions, however, to not let the near-certainty of strategic victory blind us to the tactical difficulties that lie ahead.
+The Axis forces remain formidable; they have performed brilliantly throughout; and their morale remains high.
+Furthermore, we now know that they are armed with latest and best German armor -- Tigers ahead, general!